Seniagin/iwant-tg-business/DEPLOYMENT.md

    https://seniagin.github.io/iwant-tg-business
    ```

-3. **Set Environment Variables:**
-   - Add `BOT_TOKEN` to your backend environment
-   - Update `VITE_API_BASE_URL` to point to your deployed backend
+## 🚀 GitHub Pages Deployment

+The app automatically deploys to GitHub Pages when you push to the `master` branch.

+**Setup:**
+1. Go to your repository → Settings → Pages
+2. Source: Deploy from a branch
+3. Branch: `gh-pages`
+4. Folder: `/ (root)`

 ## 🔄 CI/CD Pipeline

 The GitHub Actions will:
-- ✅ Run tests and linting on every push
+- ✅ Run linting on every push
-- ✅ Build frontend with correct environment variables
+- ✅ Build frontend
-- ✅ Deploy frontend to GitHub Pages
+- ✅ Deploy to GitHub Pages automatically

-- ✅ Deploy backend to Railway (when backend files change)
+## 💾 Data Storage

+This app uses localStorage for data persistence:
+- **User data**: Stored in `user_data` key
+- **Activity description**: Stored in `activity_description` key
+- **Customer requests**: Stored in `customer_requests` key

+## 🎯 Features

+- ✅ **Telegram Authentication**: Extracts user data from Telegram WebApp
+- ✅ **Profile Management**: Users can describe their activities
+- ✅ **Request Management**: Add and view customer requests
+- ✅ **Local Storage**: All data persists in browser
+- ✅ **Responsive Design**: Works on mobile and desktop
+- ✅ **GitHub Pages**: Easy deployment and hosting

 ## 🐛 Troubleshooting

 ### Frontend Issues
-- Check that `VITE_API_BASE_URL` is set correctly
-- Verify the backend is running and accessible
-- Check browser console for API errors
+- Check browser console for errors

-### Backend Issues
+- Clear localStorage if data seems corrupted
-- Verify `BOT_TOKEN` is set correctly
+- Verify the app is accessible at the GitHub Pages URL
-- Check Railway logs for errors
-- Test the health endpoint: `https://your-backend.railway.app/api/health`

 ### Telegram Issues
-- Ensure bot token is correct
-- Verify Mini App URL is accessible
+- Ensure Mini App URL is accessible
-- Check that backend can verify Telegram signatures
+- Check that the bot is properly configured
+- Verify the app works in Telegram's WebView

+### Data Issues
+- Data is stored locally in browser
+- Clearing browser data will reset the app
+- Each user's data is isolated to their browser